 This law does not reference only snow and ice.
-It further refers to the responsibility to repair, repave, or even replace defective sidewalks that cause not only slips and falls but also trips and falls.
+It further refers to the responsibility to repair, repave or even replace defective sidewalks that cause not only slips and falls but also trips and falls.

 This is a good question because many people are under a misconception.
 Remember, the law is there to protect everybody.
-Because many people are senior citizens, are much older than others, or have some preexisting physical condition which puts them at greater risk for falling, there is a provision in the law that takes these situations into account.
+Because many people are senior citizens, are much older than others or have some preexisting physical condition that puts them at greater risk for falling, there is a provision in the law that takes these situations into account.
 Therefore, merely because someone has a disability or is more fragile does not give a defendant who is being sued or a negligent landlord some benefit or advantage because a plaintiff is older or disabled.
 This is because someone who is fragile or disabled is only to be judged similar to a person who is under the same disability.
-Likewise if a child is involved in an accident you can’t judge him as an adult would be judged under the circumstances.
+Likewise, if a child is involved in an accident, you can’t judge him as an adult would be judged under the circumstances.

 Imagine if there was a car accident and a car hit a truck carrying eggs.
 The negligent driver who caused the accident cannot come into court and say it was not his fault that all the eggs broke and the truck driver lost all his egg money because they were eggs and they were fragile.
 The court would never accept this argument.
 It doesn’t matter what’s in the back of the truck.
 Whatever damage occurred must be dealt with.

-I would say that the person was being penny wise and pound foolish, because insurance companies very rarely offer the true value or full value of money damages owed to an individual who is unrepresented without a lawyer.
+I would say that the person was being penny-wise and pound-foolish because insurance companies very rarely offer the true value or full value of money damages owed to an individual who is unrepresented without a lawyer.

 An insurance company will often try to prevent any further action on a potential claim or future litigation by offering an unrepresented individual without a lawyer a very small sum of money just to kill the claim or case.
-If someone who has potential for lasting and permanent injuries with all the other problems that go along with that is foolish enough to grab quick money early on, I feel bad for that person later on when the true effect of an injury rears its ugly face.
+If someone who has the potential for lasting and permanent injuries with all the other problems that go along with that is foolish enough to grab quick money early on.
+I feel bad for that person later on when the true effect of an injury rears its ugly face.

 What sometimes happens is that these unfortunate victims realize they did not get the money they were truly entitled to, especially considering they have to live with those injuries in the future.
 The insurance company has no sympathy at all and simply wants to avoid any further cost or any payout of additional monies.
-Before giving you any monies to settle, the insurance company will make sure you sign a Release whereby you are forever prevented from bringing any further action or claim against the negligent party or the insurance company in the future despite a change in your circumstances.
+Before giving you any monies to settle, the insurance company will make sure you sign a release whereby you are forever prevented from bringing any further action or claim against the negligent party or the insurance company in the future despite a change in your circumstances.